 Three CHS Hospitals Earn an “A” From The Leapfrog Group

-Mercy Medical Center, St. Charles Hospital and St. Francis Hospital, all members of Catholic Health Services (CHS), were awarded an “A”—the top grade for patient safety—in the spring 2015 Hospital Safety Score, administered by The Leapfrog Group.
+Rockville Centre, NY – St. Francis Hospital, St. Charles Hospital and Mercy Medical Center, all members of Catholic Health Services (CHS), were awarded an “A”—the top grade for patient safety—in the spring 2015 Hospital Safety Score, administered by The Leapfrog Group.
 Of the more than 2,500 hospitals across the nation assigned scores, only about 31% received an “A”, and these 3 CHS hospitals were among just 5 on Long Island to be ranked in the top tier.

 “CHS focuses on delivering high-quality care and places patient safety first,” explained CHS’s Senior Vice President for Medical Affairs and Chief Medical Officer Patrick M. O’Shaughnessy, DO.
 “CHS has a robust performance improvement process and continually seeks new ways to deliver better care.
 This commitment to quality is what drives us to ensure that patients receive the care they need when and where they need it.”

 This is the seventh consecutive “A” given to St. Francis Hospital, The Heart Center®, and the third in a row for St. Charles, and Mercy’s second A. The Hospital Safety Score uses 28 measures of publicly available hospital safety data to produce a single A, B, C, D or F score, representing a hospital’s overall capacity to keep patients safe from preventable harm.
 The Leapfrog Group issues grades twice a year, in the spring and fall.

 “Reports such as these are just some of the tools we use to constantly measure and improve, and we use data as information to help guide necessary changes,” added Dr. O’Shaughnessy.